 Leucadendrons are prized by gardeners for their low-maintenance requirements, especially when given good conditions to grow in.
 Their growing needs are uncomplicated yet essential to allowing the shrubs to flourish and produce vivid blooms that can last for most of the year.

 Conebushes prefer well-draining, slightly acidic soil with an ideal pH level of 6-7 or lower.
-While they can tolerate poor and salty soils, it is best to add some peat moss and sulphur to acidify weaker soils.
+While they can tolerate poor and salty soils, it is best to add some pine needle mulch and sulphur to acidify weaker soils.

 Raised garden beds are also recommended to ensure adequate drainage and nutrient intake.
 For potted shrubs, a high-quality potting mix is perfect.